 Lt.
 Col. E.G. (Edward) van Dipten MI is chairman of the EEi.
-Edward is senior business architect at the Dutch Ministry of Defence and has been DEMO professional certified since 2008 and DEMO Expert certified since 2011.
+Edward is senior business architect at the Dutch Ministry of Defence and has been DEMO professional certified since 2008.
 During his master thesis for the Master of Informatics Edward created the Basic Enterprise Engineering Map (BEEM).
 This map gives an overview and insight in the whole domain of business and IT.
 The map relates activity kinds (architecturing, developing, implementing and managing) to the aspect systems (B-, I- and D-organisation) with the function and construction perspective from the GSDP.

-Edward is DEMO Expert, Professor and lecturer at the NOVI University of Applied Sciences.
+Edward is DEMO 3 Lecturer, Professor and lecturer at the NOVI University of Applied Sciences.

 Prof. Dr. Martin Op ’t Land is chairman of the exam committee of the EEi.
 Martin works at Capgemini as Global Architect.
 He wrote his dissertation on applying DEMO for splitting and merging organizations.
 Since 2011 Martin has been professor Enterprise Engineering at the Antwerp Management School.